How To Move To Mexico – Perfecto

 The Bottom Line / La Línea de Fondo – About How To Move To Mexico

-Mexico represents one of the easiest expat moves.
+Mexico represents one of the most straightforward expat moves.
 It is a quick flight away; your dollar will stretch twice as far (many Americans can live on their Social Security check alone); you already know what a taco is (no, I don’t mean Taco Bell); English is spoken in major cities and tourist zones and Mexicans are very friendly and welcoming.

 If you want to just be a mega-Gringo – that’s OK.
 You can choose to hang out with lots of other Americans and Canadians in Cabo or Puerto Vallarta.
 The downside of this is that you will miss one of the key reasons to live in Mexico – the indigenous culture.